 Spring has sprung!
-Winter has given us a helluva run this year, and although it keeps butting its nose into spring’s business, we’re still happy to feel the sun on our skin for the first time in months.
+Winter has given us a helluva run this year, and although it keeps butting its nose into spring’s business, we are still happy to feel the sun on our skin for the first time in months.
 No better way to celebrate the warm weather than with spring cocktails!
 Spring into these delicious spring cocktails on your front porch, a rooftop deck, be a stoop kid… it’s up to you!
-We’ve gathered the tastiest spring drink recipes!
+We have gathered the tastiest spring drink recipes!

 - 2 lemons, sliced into rounds